tehran/kernel.az/_posts/2020-05-20-bulk-ad-sec-group.md

 But I am sure that this tool is useful for some people.
 <!--more-->

-By using this **bulkgroup** tool, u can bulk create security user groups in Active directory.
+By using this **bulkgroup** tool, uyoucan bulk create security groups in Active directory.

 You can use this tool in two variant (Script version and executable version).